VaishnaviNegi20/Python/README.md

 # Python
-This repo includes the python codes.
+This repo contains the python codes.